Git Stash

 • List multiple stashes

 When you git stash or git stash save, Git will create a Git commit object with a name and then save it in your repo.
-You can view the list of stashes you made at any time! $ git stash list.
+You can view the list of stashes you made it at any time! $ git stash list.

 $ git stash list